How To Become a Blockchain Developer

 1) Certified Blockchain Developer

 The Blockchain Council issues this certification.
-Presenting this certification proves that you are competent with Ethereum, IPFS, Hyperledger, Smart Contracts, Hyperledger Fabric, and R3 Corda.
+Presenting it proves that you are competent with Ethereum, IPFS, Hyperledger, Smart Contracts, Hyperledger Fabric, and R3 Corda.

-The certification will remain valid for the rest of your professional career and can be completed at your own pace.
-The certification coursework should take 15 hours and sitting the examination will only cost you about $230.
+The certification remains valid for the rest of your professional career and can be completed at your own pace.
+The coursework should take about 15 hours, and sitting the examination will cost you about $230.

 Enroll Now >>